 Authentic Southern Corn Pudding is a classic recipe made with fresh ingredients resembling a custard.
 It’s sweet, creamy and rich, which makes it the best side dish you’ll ever taste!

 If you’re from the south, you might have tried several recipes named corn pudding.
-There’s one style made with Jiffy cornbread, and another one baked with stuffing mix.
+There’s one style made with Jiffy cornbread mix that includes sour cream, and a corn casserole made with stuffing mix.